 Pros:

-• Affordable – Plans start at $14/user (cheaper than Front), with a free tier for small teams.
+- Affordable – Plans start at $14/user (cheaper than Front) and include a free tier for small teams.

 Cons:

-• History Restrictions – Lower tiers may limit conversation history retention.
+- History Restrictions – Lower tiers may limit the retention of conversation history.

 5. Gmelius